JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Default: :code:`{ "-90": 100, "90": 100 }`, i.e. a constant function equal to 100 km everywhere.

+  - :code:`horizontal_correlation_scale_2` (optional): In the same format as :code:`horizontal_correlation_scale`, define a second latitude-dependent length scale to use in the calculation of the PGE adjustment.
+E.g. the oceans use mesoscale and synoptic length scales.
+N.B.: for this option to be used, both :code:`anisotropy`, :code:`anisotropy_2` and :code:`background_error_group_2` must be specified (see below).

+  - :code:`anisotropy`: Latitude-dependent anisotropy factor, specified in the same format as :code:`horizontal_correlation_scale`.
+Must be given if using 2-scale Buddy Check.
+A factor of 1 means isotropic; >1 means a buddy pair of observations a given distance apart would cause a greater PGE increase if the line joining them is aligned closer to an E-W line than to N-S. If not specified, the filter reverts to 1-scale isotropic.

+  - :code:`anisotropy_2`: As for :code:`anisotropy`, but to match the second length scale.
+Must be given if using 2-scale Buddy Check.
+If not specified, the filter reverts to 1-scale isotropic.

   - :code:`temporal_correlation_scale`: Temporal correlation scale.
 Default: PT6H.

   - :code:`vertical_correlation_scale`: Vertical correlation scale which relates to the ratio of pressures.
 Default: 6.